hrt/WheelChair/README.md

 note:
-This repo uses [FunctionHook bypass](https://github.com/hrt/KrunkerBypass/) which krunker targeted in 1.8.3 and is currently detected
+~~This repo uses [FunctionHook bypass](https://github.com/hrt/KrunkerBypass/) which krunker targeted in 1.8.3 and is currently detected~~ fixed for 1.8.3

-Head over to [masterPs fork](https://github.com/MasterP-kr/WheelChair) for an alternative bypass and menu whilst I fix up FunctionHook
+Head over to [masterPs fork](https://github.com/MasterP-kr/WheelChair) for an alternative bypass and menu

 # Gold Standard WheelChair